Language selection

 - a foreign document about completing secondary education which will be assessed by the faculty itself (no fee is being charged).

-If you have not completed your secondary education yet but will complete it soon, let us know.
+If you have not completed your secondary education yet, attach a confirmation of the planned exam date during this academic year to your application.
 You can provide us with the documentation later; however, you must have completed your studies before enrolment.

 **Reasoning Requirements**